cloudflightio/cloudflight-platform-spring/README.md

 #### Monitoring Config

-Monitoring via Spring Boot Actuator and Prometheus will be activated automatically with the module `io.cloudflight.platform:platform-monitoring` (which comes together with `platform-server-config` as mentioned above).
+Monitoring via Spring Boot Actuator and Prometheus will be activated automatically with the module `io.cloudflight.platform.spring:platform-spring-monitoring` (which comes together with `platform-server-config` as mentioned above).

 Important thing to know here is that it automatically sets the port to listen for actuator requests to `server.port + 10000`.
 That means, if your server is running on port 8080, you will find the actuator endpoints on 18080.
 We are doing this